Asymptotic analysis of high order soliton for the Hirota equation: The asymptotic analysis to high-order soliton

 where

 \end{lemma} \begin{proof} By the formula of combination, we have

 which deduces the equation \eqref{eq:expand-exp}. \end{proof} We apply the zero seed solutions to the B\"acklund transformation \eqref{eq:back}.
-With the aid of Lemma \ref{lemma1}, we obtain the following determinant representation of high order soliton under single spectral parameter $\lambda_1$:
+With the aid of Lemma \ref{lemma1}, we obtain the following determinant representation of high-order soliton under single spectral parameter $\lambda_1$:

 where